danskernesdigitalebibliotek/dpl-platform/README.md

 Tools and configuration for deploying and operating the Danish Public Libraries application platform.

-The main entrypoints for this repository are
+The main entrypoints for this repository are:

 * The collection of operational [runbooks](docs/runbooks), use these if you with to perform any operations on environments.